enigmazhu/ICDM2020-Tutorial-DAG/index.md

 data ownership, data pricing, data trading and data audit- ing.
-We would also illustrate the data economy ecosystem in terms of how data ow among individual users, private sectors and public sectors, zooming into two case studies |
+We would also illustrate the data economy ecosystem in terms of how data flow among individual users, private sectors and public sectors, zooming into two case studies |
 (1) Personal data as emerging asset class; and (2) B-to-B data sharing and exchange.